Georgia Beans *Special Needs* D170282

 PLEASE READ ALL OF THIS BIO BEFORE CONSIDERING APPLYING FOR BEANS!!

 Beans is the most incredible dog I have ever met.
-I don't say it lightly, and even though I won't say she has 'been through' a lot in her little life, as everything she is is all she has ever known, but perhaps her handicapped nature has set her apart from the rest, just a little bit.
+I don't say it lightly, and even though I won't say she has 'been through' a lot in her little life, as everything she is is all she has ever known, but perhaps her nature has set her above and apart from the rest, just a little bit.

 All i can promise is that however long and mobile her life may be, she will love you like no animal ever has.
 She will be your companion, friend, comfort.
 She will love everyone she meets, and make them feel good, because that is the magic she has.